Error analysis of the Strang splitting for the 3D semilinear wave equation with finite-energy data: Introduction

-Even though our nonlinearity is of pure power-type, we have to make use of a filter function inside the nonlinearity when estimating the terms resulting from the local error (compared to the one-dimensional case \cite{Gauckler}).
+Even though our nonlinearity is of pure power-type, we make use of a filter function inside the nonlinearity when estimating the terms resulting from the local error (compared to the one-dimensional case \cite{Gauckler}).
 This is essentially because in 3D the multiplication by an $H^1 \cap L^\infty$ function is not a bounded operator on $H^{-1}$.
-As a filter, we use the operator $\Pi_{\tau^{-1}}$ which in both components is the Fourier multiplier for the characteristic function of the square $[-\tau^{-1},\tau^{-1}]^3$, where $\tau>0$ denotes the time step size.
+As a filter, we use the operator $\Pi_{\tau^{-1}} {= \operatorname{diag}(\pi_{\tau^{-1}},\pi_{\tau^{-1}})}$ which in both components is the Fourier multiplier for the characteristic function of the square $[-\tau^{-1},\tau^{-1}]^3$, where $\tau>0$ denotes the time step size.
 This particular choice is made for several reasons.
 First, it enables us to use the summation by parts formula to exploit cancellations in the terms stemming from the local error.
 Second, a filter of this type is needed to obtain discrete-time Strichartz estimates (compare, e.g., \cite{IgnatSplitting,ORS,ORSBourgain,Ji,RuffSchnaubelt}), which are necessary for $\alpha=4$.
-Third, it fits well to the spatial discretization with the Fourier pseudo-spectral method.
+Third, it fits well to the spatial discretization with the Fourier pseudo-spectral method {and increases the computational efficiency of the fully discrete scheme}.
 As a main conceptual novelty, the proof of our error estimates combines the summation/integration by parts technique (as already used in, e.g., \cite{BuchholzGauckler,Averaged}) with the use of Strichartz estimates.